HydraMeshnet/developer-portal/api/layer1_api.md

 ### Add Right

-For now only update or impersonate is supported, but custom rights will soon be supported as well.
+For now only update or impersonate is supported, but custom rights will be added soon.

 ```json
 {